 Who has access to the critical business applications of the organization?
 Who constantly works on a sensitive database that is potentially prone to cyber threats?
 It must be the employees of the organization, of course.

-So, it makes it obvious that the employees who have important accesses often become subject to cyberattacks and as a result, are the weakest links to the security posture of an organization, if not trained well about cyber security.
+So, it makes it obvious that employees who have important accesses often become subject to cyberattacks and as a result, are the weakest links to the security posture of an organization, if not trained well about cybersecurity.
 According to a survey, 43% of employees do not get regular data security training while 8% have never received any training at all- certainly a big disadvantage for the organization!

 Therefore, before the attackers can trick the employees or steal their identities, organizations should empower employees with regular security training and awareness sessions.